Are you Jackson Ready? Check out our safety and tips checklist!

-The state of North Carolina, as of October 2, 2020, is in Phase 3 of our Governor’s reopening plan.
-As the second step and an integral part of a multi-phased plan developed by state government officials, Phase 3 will work towards slowly easing back into welcoming travelers into our community.
+The state of North Carolina, as of December 11, 2020, is in a modified Phase 3.5 of our Governor’s reopening plan.
+This integral part of a multi-phased plan developed by state government officials.

 For the safety of our residents and visitors, North Carolina (as of June 26) requires people to wear face coverings, indoor or outdoor, where physical distancing of six (6) feet from other people who are not members of the same household or residence is not possible.
 For more information, click here.

 Over the past few months, we have worked tirelessly to prepare our community for welcoming you back safely.
 Our beloved restaurants, lodging facilities, shops and small businesses have been working around the clock on implementing enhanced cleaning, sanitation, and disinfecting guidelines in accordance with CDC protocols and industry best practices.
 You can rest assured that we are ensuring your next visit will be a safe, memorable, and enjoyable one.

 Our restaurants have teamed up with ‘Count on Me NC‘ to ensure your visit is a safe and enjoyable one.

 As things begin to reopen, we’ve compiled a list of everything that is open.
 Click here to access it.

 As travel resumes, we encourage you to follow these tips for the great outdoors from our friends and partners at Leave No Trace.

 We’ve partnered with RecreateResponsibly.org to highlight the best practices of exploring our great outdoors.
 We believe in the importance of responsible recreation for all of our visitors and residents alike.
 Keep your and our communities’ wellbeing top-of-mind by following these seven principles: